Can you give us a bit of background information on yourself?

 In a similar response to the last question, embrace responsibility don’t neglect it.
 Channel the responsibility into a way which can have a positive effect on your child’s development in sports.
 Asking questions is not a burden, I want parental involvement and I will help in any way necessary to help promote a fruitful learning environment.

-I took over as the Academy Director of Welsh Premier League side Cardiff Met FC in September 2016 with a three-year plan.
-I feel, after 9 months, that there has been significant changes which have had a purposeful impact, specifically, this has been from a structural and personal perspective.
-In the forthcoming season, I intend to help foster a sustainable development program to help children reach their potential, while ultimately enjoying the process.
-My personal journey will be to complete my doctoral research in the summer and begin the next staged of my career as an academic in higher education, alongside my coaching practitioner responsibilities.
+I intend to help foster a sustainable development program to help children reach their potential, while ultimately enjoying the process.
+My personal journey will be to complete my doctoral research in the summer and begin the next stage of my career as an academic in higher education, alongside my coaching practitioner responsibilities.

 Thank you for Martin taking the time to complete the following interview questions.